-Consequently, we asked two of the authors who were not involved with conducting the focus groups to use Atlas.ti qualitative software (a qualitative analysis tool that helps users organize, locate, code, and annotate findings from large volumes of qualitative documents) to independently count the comments about leaving (e.g., reasons for leaving, alternative job options, people who had left or were considering leaving).
+Consequently, we asked two of the authors who were not involved with conducting the focus groups to use Atlas.ti qualitative software (which is a qualitative analysis tool that helps users organize, locate, code, and annotate findings across large volumes of qualitative documents) to independently count the comments about leaving (e.g., reasons for leaving, alternative job options, people who have left or are considering leaving).
 To ensure the coding process was blind, all focus-group-identifying information was removed from the transcripts.
 Before coding, the two judges discussed how they would count leaving reasons.
 For example, they agreed that when a single focus group participant listed several leaving reasons, they would count each reason as unique.
-One coder counted 158 leaving reasons in the 11 focus groups, and the other coder counted 163 leaving reasons.
-Together, the two judges identified 168 leaving reasons, of which 156 were the same, for 93 percent agreement.
+One coder counted 158 leaving reasons across the 11 focus groups, and the other coder counted 163 leaving reasons.
+Together, the two judges identified 168 leaving reasons of which 156 were the same, for 93 percent agreement.
 All disagreements were resolved in a discussion between the two judges, and the judges ultimately agreed on a final count of 158 leaving reasons.

 To assess spontaneous discussions about leaving, the coders counted the number of reasons for leaving that employees publicly stated in each group.
-Employees mentioned that their coworkers left to obtain more pay, better opportunities or benefits, and less physically demanding jobs, or to go back to school.
-For example, one Cashcorp employee at a branch where the coworkers' job embeddedness score was low made the comment, "Did you know that at [alternative company], the pay starts at \$9 or \$10 and they reimburse 100% of tuition?
+Employees mentioned that their coworkers leave for more pay, better opportunities or benefits, a less physically demanding job, or to go back to school.
+For example, one Cashcorp employee at a low CJE branch made the comment, "Did you know that at [alternative company], the pay starts at \$9 or \$10 and they reimburse 100% of tuition?
 If I saw that they were hiring, I could see myself leaving."
-After conducting the focus groups, we surveyed the employees as part of the broader quantitative portion of our study, as we describe in the Methods sections pertaining to Studies 1 and 2.
-From each focus group participant's individual job embeddedness, commitment, and satisfaction scores, we calculated each focus group's average level of job embeddedness, commitment, and satisfaction.
-We imputed the organizational average score to each of the 5 focus group participants (out of 88) who did not fill out a survey.
+After conducting the focus groups, the employees were surveyed as part of the broader quantitative portion of our study and as we describe in the methods sections pertaining to Studies 1 and 2.
+Based on each focus group participant's individual job embeddedness, commitment and satisfaction scores, we calculated each focus group's average level of job embeddedness, commitment and satisfaction.
+We imputed the organizational average score to each of the five focus group participants (out of 88) who did not fill out a survey.
 The survey data gathered from focus group participants were also included in the broader HGLM analysis.
-The number of coded comments about leaving (a proxy for job search behavior) was then correlated with the group's average level of job embeddedness, commitment, and satisfaction.
+The number of coded comments about leaving (a proxy for job search behavior) was then correlated with the group's average level of job embeddedness, commitment and satisfaction.

-Our findings were consistent with our hypothe-

-ses about what causes people to search and leave.
-The group's average levels of satisfaction (r = -.10, n.s.) and commitment (r = -.27, n.s.) were not significantly correlated with the number of comments about leaving.
-However, and consistently with the turnover contagion model, the group's level of job embeddedness was significantly, negatively correlated with the number of comments about leaving (r = -.64, p < .05).
+Findings.
+Our findings were consistent with our hypotheses about what causes people to search and leave.
+The group's average level of satisfaction (r = -.10, n.s.) and commitment (r = -.27, n.s.) were not significantly correlated with the number of comments about leaving.
+However, and consistent with the turnover contagion model, the group's level of job embeddedness was significantly negatively correlated with the number of comments about leaving (r = -.64, p < .05).
 This qualitative finding regarding coworkers' job embeddedness is considerably more speculative than our subsequent quantitative findings reported for Study 2.
 As mentioned by Lee (1999), qualitative research is not suited to discussions of prevalence, generalizability, or calibration.
 Qualitative research, however, is well suited to discussions of description, interpretation, and explanation.
 Thus, these findings increased our confidence in our conceptual understanding and encouraged us to further test whether coworker job search mediates the relationship between coworkers' job embeddedness and focal employee turnover.